NASAWorldWind/NASAWorldWind.github.io/content/serverkit/features.md

 ## WorldWind Viewer

 - Allows you to see your data in the contet of a globe
-- Visualizes all the layers/layer groups that you've defined on one terrain
+- Visualizes all the layers and layer groups that you've defined on one terrain
 - Understands and leverages your GeoServer's capabilities and strengths--no configuration required

 ## GeoPackage Capabilities